 Often there are no symptoms until the advanced stages of diabetic retinopathy, where patients may begin to see spots and missing patches in their vision.
 Retinopathy can be treated through surgery and eye injections, but the best way to prevent this disease from progressing is to regularly have your eyes screened.

 The good news is that diabetic eye disease can often be prevented with early detection, proper management of your diabetes and regular diabetic eye exams.
-Contact Bandon and Coquille Vision Center in Bandon to set up your eye doctor’s appointment today.
+Contact Bandon & Coquille Vision Center and Eye Center of Gold Beach in Bandon to set up your eye doctor’s appointment today.